 - A good steak or bottle of scotch

 Everyone has that point where the extra cash is worth it for the convenience, but truthfully not everyone can throw around cash willy-nilly.
-Students, for example, should really be doing what they can to maximize their “textbook” budget—and $50 buys a lot of really cheap beer.
+Students, for example, should really be doing whatever they can to maximize their “textbook” budget—and $50 buys a lot of really cheap beer.

 4) “Wireless” isn’t always a durability feature